 According to the U.S. National Library of Medicine, high blood sugar levels can harm your:

 The Invokana Mechanism of Action

 Within the body, the kidneys work to filter and clean your blood.
-They convert the waste, chemicals, and extra fluids from your blood into urine.
+They convert the waste, chemicals, and extra fluids from your blood into the urine.
 A protein found in the body called sodium-glucose transport protein 2 causes the kidneys to reabsorb glucose rather than filter it out into the urine.

 For people with a healthy blood sugar level, this isn’t a problem.
-The body will convert the glucose to energy.
+The body will convert glucose to energy.
 If you have type 2 diabetes, though, your blood sugar levels remain high.
 This puts various systems within your body at risk.